dennis-behm/dbb-zappbuild/build-conf/README.md

-assembler_pgm | MVS program name of the high level assembler assembler_linkEditor | MVS program name of the link editor dbb.DependencyScanner.languageHint | DBB configuration property used by the dependency scanner to disambiguate a source file's language assembler_dependenciesDatasetMapping | DBB property mapping to map dependencies to different target datasets
+assembler_pgm | MVS program name of the high level assembler assembler_linkEditor | MVS program name of the link editor dbb.DependencyScanner.languageHint | DBB configuration property used by the dependency scanner to disambiguate a source file's language assembler_dependenciesDatasetMapping | DBB property mapping to map dependencies to target datasets

 ### BMS.properties
 Build properties used by zAppBuild/language/BMS.groovy